Distinguishing cosmological models through quantum signatures of primordial perturbations: Evolution of perturbations in the early universe with multi-field models

 \section{Evolution of perturbations in the early universe with multi-field models}

 In this section, we study the evolution of the perturbations in the early universe cosmology, whose matter sector involves multiple scalar fields, driving the evolution of the universe.
 In particular, we assume that our model consists of $N_{\rm f}$ number of scalar fields.
 Therefore, when perturbed, the system will have $N_{\rm f}$ perturbing degrees of freedom arising from the $N_{\rm f}$ number of scalar fields and four scalar perturbing degrees of freedom from the metric.
 Intriguingly, all the $N_{\rm f}+4$ scalar perturbations are not necessary, due to gauge redundancies, and it is possible to eliminate four degrees of freedom in favour of the Mukhanov-Sasaki variables \cite{Mukhanov:1990me}.
 Among these, one will depend on the metric perturbations and is known as the comoving curvature perturbation, $v_\sigma$, and rest of the $(N_{\rm f}-1)$ quantities are referred to as the entropic perturbations.
 Moreover, we find it convenient to work with the phase space from the start.
 Since all these scalar perturbation modes with different wave numbers $k$ are decoupled, for convenience of the notation, we will not include the wave numbers explicitly in our analysis.
-With all these ingredients combined, the Hamiltonian for the curvature and the entropy perturbations in the Fourier space can be written as,
+In addition, we will be using the Schrödinger picture to perform quantization.
+In the Schrödinger picture, it is commonly recognized that working with real variables is a more convenient approach.
+Therefore, we will be using the real and imaginary parts of the Mukhanov-Sasaki variables for quantization purposes.
+By doing so, the Hamiltonian can be separated into two equivalent terms, which represent the independent evolution of the real and imaginary components (in this context, see Refs. \cite{Martin:2007bw, Martin:2012pea, Prokopec:2006fc, Battarra:2013cha, Raveendran:2022dtb}).
+With all these ingredients combined, the Hamiltonian for the real or imaginary parts of curvature and the entropy perturbations in the Fourier space can be written as,